-9.3 PAA Sensor Maintenance
+9.3 Sensor Maintenance

 Sensor maintenance is required for accurate measurements.
 The primary requirement is simply to keep the sensor membrane clean.
-The membrane is a micro-porous polymer that is resistant to anything that will be encountered in water streams.
-However, deposits can form on the surface or in the pores of the membrane, and these deposits will reduce the sensitivity.
-Certain constituents in water, mainly iron and manganese will form precipitates.
+The membrane is a solid polymer that is resistant to anything that will be encountered in water streams.
+However, deposits can form on the surface of the membrane, and these deposits will reduce the sensitivity.
+Certain constituents in water, mainly iron and manganese, will for precipitates when the water is ozonated.
 These precipitates can sometimes form a coating on the membrane.

-Because membranes are micro-porous, they can be relatively difficult to clean effectively.
+Because membranes are relatively impermeable, they are relatively easy to clean. effectively.
+Often, it is sufficient to simply wipe the membrane with a soft cloth or paper towel.
 Immersing the tip of the sensor in 1N nitric acid solution will sometimes remove deposits that cause low sensitivity, but this is not always the case.
-The recommended practice is to simply replace the membrane when it becomes fouled.
-To change a membrane, follow the procedure (Section 5.1
+If deposits do not easily wipe off or come off with acid soaking, simply replace the membrane.
+To change a membrane, follow the Sensor Assembly procedure (see section 5.1 Chlorine Dioxide Sensor Preparation).

-PAA Sensor Preparation).
 Do not reuse the electrolyte from the sensor when changing a membrane.
 Always refill with fresh electrolyte.
 The electrolyte is stable and does not have a limited shelf life.

 Refer again to the explanation of the sensor slope number after an accepted span calibration on the lower MEASURE screen.
 In normal operation, the slope of the sensor output will decrease over time as the membrane becomes fouled.
-This reduction indicates that the sensor is losing sensitivity to PAA.
+This reduction indicates that the sensor is losing sensitivity to CIO2.
 It is good practice to replace the membrane if the slope number falls to 30-40%.
 The value will not go below 20%.

 Even if no buildup is apparent on the membrane, it should be changed on a regular schedule.
-The recommended membrane change interval is every 3 months.
+The recommended membrane change interval is every 6 months.
 For high purity water applications, this can probably be extended if desired, but a more frequent changing interval is a small price to pay for avoiding membrane failure at the wrong time.